just-in-pierce/rs-licer/README.md

 # rs-licer

-A simple STL ray-tracing slicer written in Rust with a cross-platform GUI.
+A simple STL ray-casting slicer written in Rust with a cross-platform GUI.

 ## Requirements